 When you are going through a divorce situation like this, contact a skilled lawyer who can guide you through the process.
-At the Elliott Frazier Law Firm, our Greenville divorce attorneys will offer a free consultation of your case today so we can plan your next steps forward together.
+At the Elliott Frazier Law Firm, our Greenville divorce attorneys will offer a consultation of your case today so we can plan your next steps forward together.

 Angela Elliot Frazier is a Family Law Attorney who practices in Greenville, SC.
 She graduated from the University of South Carolina School of Law, and has been practicing law for 14 years now.
 Angela Frazier believes in helping you through one of the most stressful times of your life.
 Learn more about her experience by clicking here.